 - complementary registration fees for the meeting

-The winning article will be printed and distributed to all participants during the conference.
-It will not be published in the Abstract Book.
+- The winning article will not be published in the Abstract Book.
 The article will be of such quality as to be considered favourably by the editorial board of the SIOP journal “Pediatric Blood and Cancer” (PBC).

 Previous Schweisguth Prize Winners